baxiry/zaradb/README.md

-# mydb
+# dbliet
-mydb is simple CouchDB-like database for learning purposes ok
+dblite is simple document database for learning purposes